Brian Shaw (basketball): Return to the Lakers (2016–2019)

-In June 2016, Shaw returned to the Los Angeles Lakers as the team's newest associate head coach under new head coach Luke Walton's coaching staff.
+In July 2016, Shaw returned to the Los Angeles Lakers as the team's newest associate head coach under new head coach Luke Walton's coaching staff.
+The Lakers developed young stars Julius Randle, Brandon Ingram, Kyle Kuzma, Lonzo Ball, Jordan Clarkson, Josh Hart, and Alex Caruso before the arrival of LeBron James in 2018–19.
+With the arrival of James, the Lakers later acquired Anthony Davis and hired a new coaching staff led by former Pacers coach Frank Vogel who would eventually win the 2020 NBA Finals.

 NBA G League Ignite (2020–2021)

-On June 10, 2020, Shaw was named as the inaugural head coach of the G League Ignite.
-He led the team to an 8–8 record and a playoff berth but stepped down from the role after the season.
+On June 10, 2020, Shaw was named as the inaugural head coach of the NBA G League Ignite.
+He led the team to an 8–8 record and a playoff berth but stepped down from the role after the season following Jalen Green, Jonathan Kuminga, and Isaiah Todd all being selected in the 2021 NBA draft.

 Los Angeles Clippers (2021–present)

-On September 24, 2021, Shaw was announced as an assistant coach for the Los Angeles Clippers.
+On September 24, 2021, Shaw was announced as an assistant coach for the Los Angeles Clippers under Tyronn Lue.
+On the Clippers, Shaw notably coached superstars Kawhi Leonard, James Harden, Russell Westbrook, and reunited with former Pacers star Paul George.